RnR-2018/BMEN4460-NB2-image_classification_on_MNIST_data/README.md

 On the GCP VM Terminal:
 ```
 cd /home/[username]/
+mkdir BMEN4460 # This is only necessary if you have not done this yet
-mkdir Projects # This is only necessary if you have not done this yet
+mkdir BMEN4460/MNIST # This is only necessary if you have not done this yet
-cd Projects
+cd BMEN4460/MNIST
 git clone https://github.com/RnR-2018/BMEN4460-NB2-image_classification_on_MNIST_data/
 ```